Maffeo Barberini (1631–1685): Patron of the arts

 Barberini continued the patronage of the arts started by his family members before him.
 He was, if only for the purpose of maintaining the wealth of the Barberini a collector of art and became the owner of the art collection previously owned by his uncle Antonio Barberini which included at least three paintings by Caravaggio.

 Barberini also commissioned paintings by Niccolò Tornioli.

-In 1653, Barberini reopened the Teatro delle Quattro Fontane after it had been closed for more than 10 years while his uncles and father had been in exile.
+In 1653, hereopened the Teatro delle Quattro Fontane after it had been closed for more than 10 years while his uncles and father had been in exile.
 It continued to host operatic performances until it was damaged by fire and abandoned.

+In 1647 the composer Angelo Olivieri entered his service.
+Olivieri remained connected to the Barberini family until his death in 1715.

 Issue

 Maffeo Barberini and Olimpia Giustiniani had five children: